How Should I Design a Shoe Sanitizing Program for Food Safety?

 by Paul Barnhill, on June 20,2019

-An effective shoe sanitizing program is critical in preventing employee work shoes from contaminating food production zones and ultimately finished food products.
-In this blog, we'll explore why standard practices for shoe sanitation in food safety don't work and what you can do to implement a footwear hygiene program that keeps pathogens from entering your food production zones.
+An effective shoe sanitizing program is key in preventing employee work shoes from contaminating production zones and ultimately finished food products.
+Unfortunately some common practices for shoe sanitation in food safety actually don't work.
+So what can you do to implement a footwear hygiene program that keeps pathogens out of production zones?

 Common Misconceptions About Shoe Sanitizers for Food Safety